qordoba/Getting-and-Cleaning-Data-Project/codebook.md

 The experiment is done in the same order as the 5 steps mentioned earlier.

 N.B: To run the R script, the files must be loaded in the working directory under a directory called "UCI HAR Dataset"

+Alt-H2 The R script works as follows

+Alt-H3 First Step: Reading Data
+The first step is to read the data and bind the train with the test data.

+Alt-H3 Second Step:
+Alt-H3 First Step:
+Alt-H3 First Step: